Mr. Duck Steps Out: History

-The short stands out among other Donald shorts of the period for its use of modern music and surreal situations throughout.
-After this short, the idea of a permanent love interest for Donald was well established.
-However, Daisy did not appear as regularly as Donald himself.
+Mr. Duck Steps Out stands out among other Donald shorts of the period for its use of modern music and surreal situations throughout.
+After this short, the idea of a permanent love interest for Donald was well established, but Daisy did not appear as regularly as Donald himself.

+Virginia Davis, who years earlier worked with Walt as the titular character in the Alice Comedies, served as the dance model for Daisy.

 In later versions of this short, Daisy's lines were re-dubbed by June Foray.